CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_overview.md

 - MedleydB version 1 and version 2

 We leave it to you to decide how to use these as part of the training and validation sets.
-Note, some of the songs from MedleydB are already part of the training set in MUSDB18-HQ.
+Note, some songs from MedleydB are already part of the training set in MUSDB18-HQ.
 For more information on augmenting and supplementing the training data, please see the [rules](../Take%20part/cc1_rules#training-and-development).